grant-humphries/dev-near-light-rail/README.md

 ## Update MAX Stop Data

-1. Connect to map server **maps5.trimet.org** with QGIS.
+1. Connect to map server **maps5.trimet.org** (or any other TriMet map server with PostGIS databases) with QGIS.
 2. Load the table **current.stop_ext**.
-3. Apply the following definition query to the data in order to filter out all non-MAX stops (but also be sure that this is what is desired for the current iteration of the project, there has been some discussion of adding frequent service bus and the streetcar has been analyzed in the past):
+3. Apply the following definition query to the data in order to filter out all non-MAX transit stops (but also be sure that this is what is desired for the current iteration of the project, there has been some discussion of adding frequent service bus and the streetcar has been analyzed in the past):

 ```sql
 SELECT * FROM current.stop_ext WHERE "type" = 5